 Once appropriate documentation has been supplied to the Coordinator of Student Disability Services and the determination has been made that the documentation supports the need for accommodation (see Policy 3.00), the student and Coordinator of Student Disability Services will draw up an Accommodation Plan.
 The Accommodation Plan will remain in effect either until (1) the plan’s date of expiration passes or (2) the student requests an accommodation not previously listed on the plan.
 In the event of the second, the Accommodation Plan will be adjusted in accordance with the student’s documentation supporting the request.

+A request for accommodations may be made and considered at any time.
 Specific procedures in terms of how to request particular accommodations, the amount of advance notice that must be given and who is in charge of various services will be delineated below.